kailash-manasarovar/statement/docs/timeline/2023/june.md

 - How else could I explain how I was feeling all the time?
 It was 24 hours a day.
 - I thought continuously about this man, and I felt extremely sexually aroused all the time.
-- I was even super-high and aroused in other classes, like choir for example.
+- I was even super-high and aroused in other classes at the conservatory amongst the children; like choir for example.
 - I can't imagine what people must have been thinking; more likely they knew exactly what was going on.
 - I was feeling something I had never felt before in my life.
 It was really powerful.
 - I had no idea I was being drugged.
 None.